Esther Sullastres: 2012 Women's Champions League

 FC Barcelona's league title in the 2011–12 season permitted the girls to play in this Champions League in the following months.
 After the draw they knew their rival was Arsenal Ladies FC.

 The first leg took place in Mini Estadi in Barcelona.
 Sullastres was the first-string goalkeeper, but the match was a 0–3 loss.
 In the second leg in London, the Arsenal ladies won again, 4–0.
 Sullastres did not play this time.

 International career

-2010 Women's Under-17 Championship and Under-19 play

 Sullastres participated in the second qualifying round of the Women's Under-17 European Championship, which took place in Las Rozas de Madrid, in 2010, where she first appeared as an international player, in the third match of the championship, playing eleven minutes against Switzerland, in a match whose result was a draw (0–0).
 With that result, the team scored seven points, out of nine possible, and ended up qualifying for the final round to be played in Nyon, Switzerland.
 Sullastres, though, did not play.
 The team won the European Cup.

 For the next two years Sullastres was a part of the Under-19 team, and, finally, in the 2011–12 season, she was chosen to participate in the three phases of the European Championship.